clelandlab/quick/docs/Tutorials/mercator.md

 Mercator protocol includes a lot of default values and syntax sugar to make it simultaneously flexible and easy to use.
 In this document, **default values will be used.
 Properties without default value will be marked as required.**

-Mercator protocol is generally consisted of 5 sections:
+Mercator protocol is generally consisted of 4 sections:

 - Meta information
-- Generator channel setup
+- Pulse setup
-- Readout channel setup
+- Readout setup
 - Execution steps

 For example, the following program is for QubitSpectroscopy (TwoTone) with very short relax time: